Madison Square Garden: Previous Gardens

 Madison Square is formed by the intersection of 5th Avenue and Broadway at 23rd Street in Manhattan.
 It was named after James Madison, the fourth president of the United States.

 Two venues called Madison Square Garden were located just northeast of the square, the original Garden from 1879 to 1890, and the second Garden from 1890 to 1925.
 The first, leased to P. T. Barnum, was demolished in 1890 because of a leaky roof and dangerous balconies that had collapsed, resulting in deaths.
 The second was designed by noted architect Stanford White.
 The new building was built by a syndicate that included J. P. Morgan, Andrew Carnegie, P. T. Barnum, Darius Mills, James Stillman and W. W. Astor.
 White gave them a Beaux-Arts structure with a Moorish feel, including a minaret-like tower modeled after Giralda, the bell tower of the Cathedral of Seville, soaring 32 stories, the city's second-tallest building at the time and dominating Madison Square Park.
 It was 200 ft by 485 ft, and the main hall, which was the largest in the world, measured 200 ft by 350 ft with permanent seating for 8,000 people and floor space for thousands more.
 It had a 1,200-seat theater, a concert hall with a capacity of 1,500, the largest restaurant in the city, and a roof garden cabaret.
 The building cost $3 million.
 Madison Square Garden II was unsuccessful like the first Garden, and the New York Life Insurance Company, which held the mortgage on it, decided to tear it down in 1925 to make way for a new headquarters building, which would become the landmark Cass Gilbert-designed New York Life Building.

 A third Madison Square Garden opened in a new location, on Eighth Avenue between 49th and 50th streets, from 1925 to 1968.
 Groundbreaking on the third Madison Square Garden took place on January 9, 1925.
-Designed by the noted theater architect Thomas W. Lamb, it was built at the cost of $4.75 million in 249 days by boxing promoter Tex Rickard; the arena was dubbed "The House That Tex Built".
+Designed by the noted theater architect Thomas W. Lamb, it was built at a cost of $4.75 million in 249 days by boxing promoter Tex Rickard; the arena was dubbed "The House That Tex Built".
 The arena was 200 ft by 375 ft, with seating on three levels, and a maximum capacity of 18,496 spectators for boxing.
+It notably hosted a 20,000 person rally in 1939 of the German American Bund, a Nazi organization founded in the United States with covert guidance and financial backing from the Reich.

 Demolition commenced in 1968 after the opening of the current Garden, and was completed in early 1969.
 The site is now the location of One Worldwide Plaza.